mjordan/islandora_bagger/README.md

 # and the remote website.
 Use at your own risk.
 # verify_ca: false

 # Optional.
-Whether or not to include the Payload-Oxum tag in bag-info.txt.
-Defaults to true.
+Whether or not to delete the settings file upon successful creation of
+# the Bag.
+Default is false.
-# include_payload_oxum: false
+# delete_settings_file: true

 ############################
 # Plugin-specific settings #